 How long are supervision terms?

 Supervision terms consist of 10 sessions over the course of 3 months.
-Those of you who are signed up for Group Supervision will have one term of 10 sessions.
-Those of you who are signed up for Individual Supervision will have two consecutive terms (for a total of 20 sessions over six months.)
+Those of you who are signed up for Group Supervision will have one term of 10 60-minute sessions.
+Those of you who are signed up for Individual Supervision will have two consecutive terms of ten 45-minute sessions (for a total of 20 sessions over six months.)
 Sessions are held weekly, although we have factored in a couple extra weeks to better accommodate for illness, vacation, holiday, etc.

 What are the dates of my supervision term?

 The first supervision term for all participants is scheduled to begin July 1st and end on September 30th.
-Those in Individual supervision will begin another supervision term, immediately following the first supervision term, that will run from October 1st to December 31st.
-This second term will be a continuation of regular supervision, unless you qualify for supervision of supervision.
+Those in Individual Supervision will begin another supervision term, immediately following the first supervision term This second term will run from October 1st to December 31st, and will be a continuation of regular supervision, unless you qualify for supervision of supervision.

 How will I submit my recordings to my supervisor?